Hugo-Hbrt/Hugo-Hbrt/README.md

 ## 💼 Professional Journey

 ### The Beginning
-My software development journey started with coding games in Python and Unity — igniting a passion that would shape my career.
+My software development journey started when i was 13, learning to code games in Python and Unity — igniting a passion that would shape my career.

 ### Education
 Graduated with an **Engineering Master's Degree from ESTACA**.
 As I've always been passionate about motorsport and automotive (thanks dad).